 The goal is not to find candidates who hit a perfect score of 100 percent.
 If a candidate meets about 70 percent of the client’s criteria, then I want to discuss the candidate with them.
 Candidates with the same total score, even very high scores, will not have the same combination of strengths.

-Whether you are a sole decision maker, a search committee, an executive management team, a partnership member, or a recruiter, you will benefit from thinking in advance about your decision criteria.
+Whether you are a sole decision-maker, a search committee, an executive management team, a partnership member, or a recruiter, you will benefit from thinking in advance about your decision criteria.

 Ultimately, the right choice may not be the candidate with the overall highest score.
-The best fitting candidate will have a combination of the right things that make them the one to choose.
+The best-fitting candidate will have a combination of the right things that make them the one to choose.

-2. Who gets to decide?
+2. Who Gets to Decide?

 Committees are great for making group decisions and getting things done.
 Who are we kidding?
 No, they aren’t.
-However, they are the best option when you don’t want purely authoritarian rule.
+However, they are the best option when you don’t want a purely authoritarian rule.